John Nicoll (colonial administrator): Early years and colonial service

 Nicoll was born in 1899 and attended Carlisle Grammar School, Pembroke College, Oxford and University of Oxford and embarked on a colonial career in British Protectorate of North Borneo in 1921.

 Nicoll became Deputy Colonial Secretary of the British Crown Colony Trinidad and Tobago in 1937, the Colonial Secretary of the British Colony of Fiji from 1944 to 1949.
 During this time, he served as Acting Governor twice, in 1944 and 1947.
 This was followed by his appointment as administrator and Colonial Secretary of Hong Kong in 1949.

-Nicoll became Governor of Singapore in 1952 and was present during the 1954 National Service riots and left the Governorship the following year.
-Nicoll retired from the Colonial Service and returned to Britain.
+Nicoll became Governor of Singapore in 1952 and was present during the 1954 National Service riots.
+After the Hock Lee bus riots in May 1955, Nicoll retired from the Governorship and Colonial Service in June.
+He returned to Britain.

 Awards and honours

 Nicoll was invested as Companion of the Order of St Michael and St George (CMG) in the 1946 New Year Honours and was promoted to Knight Commander of the Order of St Michael and St George (KCMG) in 1953 New Year Honours.

 He was knighted with Order of the Hospital of Saint John of Jerusalem (KStJ) in 1952.